When Development Outpaces Planning: how the city’s lagging data drives overdevelopment

 Greater Golden Hill: A Case Study in Over-Development

 In summer 2025, neighbors noticed rapid development but there was no city report on development density.
 So we did our own.
+(Download a PDF file for printing here)

 NOTE: We are working with the City Planning Department to confirm our research and interpretation.
 Stay tuned for updates.